lux4rd0/kasa-collector/README.md

 ## Supported Kasa Smart Plugs

 This project currently supports collecting data from the Kasa [KP115](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-plug-slim-energy-monitoring-kp115) smart plug device and Kasa [HS300](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-wi-fi-power-strip-hs300) power strip.
+These are the two devices that I have - others may be supported based on the "energy" tag found during device disovery.

 ## TPLink Smartplug Open Source Project

-The underlying Python script used to communicate with the Kasa devices by the Kasa Collector comes from the softScheck [tplink-smartplug](https://github.com/softScheck/tplink-smartplug) project.
-An [overview](https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/) on how they reversed-engineered getting access to the local devices is available.
+This project uses the python-kasa module to discover and connect to Kasa devices.
+More details on supported devices may be found on their [project site](https://github.com/python-kasa/python-kasa).

 ## Deploying Kasa Collector